apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 [Security Token Service](http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html)
 to issue an AWS session password and identifier for a limited duration.
 These AWS session credentials are valid until the end of that time period.
-They are marshalled into the S3A Delegation Token.
+They are marshaled into the S3A Delegation Token.

 Other S3A connectors can extract these credentials and use them to talk to S3 and related services.